Humanities and Social Science Program

 • Duration: 12 weeks

-• Target Students: 9-12th grade students who are interested in comic history, graphic novels, visual arts, journalism, fiction or other related fields.
+• Target students: 9 to 12th graders interested in comic history, graphic novels, visual arts, journalism, fiction, or other related fields.